10 Gut Healthy Ways to Eat Eggs and Fermented Foods}

 Fermented foods are good for you

-Our article, The 7 Principal Health Benefits of Fermented Foods dives into the science backed health benefits of fermented foods for those who want to understand the benefits fermented foods offer.
+Our article, The 7 Principal Health Benefits of Fermented Foods dives into the science backed health benefits of fermented foods for those who want to understand the benefits fermented, gut healthy foods offer.

 Here's a summary of those 7 benefits: